H-M-Huzaifa/prescripto-FYP-/README.md

 Final Year Project — ranked **1st in the Software Engineering Department at CECOS University**

 **Prescripto** is an intelligent mobile application that streamlines medicine ordering and prescription interpretation for users and pharmacies.
 Built in Flutter and powered by applied AI, the app allows users to upload prescriptions, extract medicine names, and interact with a domain-specific chatbot for guidance on medicines, dosage, and general information.

 ---

-## Prescripto — Prescription Digitization Platform

-A healthcare application designed to help pharmacies and patients process handwritten prescriptions more reliably by extracting medicine names from prescription images.

-**Key components:**

-- CRNN model for handwritten prescription recognition
-- Confidence-based fallback to Azure Vision API for improved reliability
-- NLP pipeline to normalize and match medicine names against a medicine dataset
-- AI-powered chatbot trained on medicine-related knowledge to assist users with prescription queries
-- Flutter mobile application with a custom UX workflow for scanning prescriptions and browsing medicines

-The system simplifies prescription interpretation and supports digital workflows for pharmacies and online medicine ordering platforms.
+## Features

+### AI-Powered Prescription Classification
+* Upload a prescription image and let the app automatically extract medicine names.
+* Uses fine-tuned NLP models (ONNX) for high-accuracy classification.
+* Reduces manual errors and speeds up order placement.

+### Medicine Assistant Chatbot
+* Ask questions about medicine usage, purpose, dosage guidelines, or precautions.
+* Provides helpful, user-friendly responses based on curated medical information.
+* *(Note: the chatbot does not provide medical diagnosis — only general information.)*

+### Intuitive & Modern UI
+* Clean, minimal, and easy-to-navigate interface.
+* Smooth transitions and optimized layout for all screen sizes.
+* Designed using UX best practices from Google UX Certification.

+### Smart Medicine Ordering
+* Extracted medicines can be added directly to the cart.
+* Users can edit the list, customize quantities, and confirm orders.
+* Seamless checkout experience.

+### Secure User Authentication
+* Safe login and signup process.
+* Handles user identity, order history, and prescription records securely.

+### Order Tracking
+* Track order status from “Pending” to “Completed.”
+* The pharmacy can update order progress in real-time.

+### Prescription Upload History
+* Stores previous prescriptions.
+* Users can reorder frequently used medicines with one tap.

+### MVVM Architecture with Provider
+* Clean separation of UI, business logic, and data.
+* Ensures maintainability and scalability of the project.

+### Extensible AI Pipeline
+* ONNX model integration for prescription-level NLP classification.
+* Future-ready architecture to plug in more advanced models.

 ---

 ## Prescripto in Action

-Demo GIF showcasing prescription upload, medicine extraction, and chatbot interaction:
+Demo of the app in action (replace the GIF below with your own video/GIF):

 <p align="center">
   <img src="assets/gif/demo.gif" width="600">